Women in Leadership

 What has Lotso to do with Bashir? - using Toy Story 3 to address the 'palatable gospel' charge

 Barth's answer to the question on universalism

 And, finally, a review from a friend's blog which put my series in the best light possible

 Thanks for your interest in the above issues.
-Feel free to comment on this page or on the pages in question, but if you would like to guarantee a quicker response please email me at coutts dot jon at gmail dot com.
+If you wish to discuss any of them further (keeping in mind my own views and situation may have changed) please email me at coutts dot jon at gmail dot com.
 I wish to remain open to reformation and so would gladly engage in mutual sharpening, the clarification of misunderstanding, and ongoing discussion and debate.
 Peace.